Community Education

 Heat Exhaustion & Heat Stroke - Hyperthermia

 Practice heat safety measures.
 Do not spend too much time in the hot sun…do outside work during early morning or late evening hours.
-Wear lightweight, light colored, loose fitting clothes.
+Wear lightweight, light-colored, loose-fitting clothes.
 Take frequent breaks in the shade.
 Keep well hydrated.

 Heat Exhaustion